sav-che/TL-2/Authors/Christ(-Socin), (Konrad) Hermann (Heinrich) {std. Christ} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 142](https://www.biodiversitylibrary.org/item/103860#page/152/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 142](https://www.biodiversitylibrary.org/page/33265819) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Christ, Konrad Hermann Heinrich {std.
 Christ}|first entry]] for this author

 ### Author

 \* Christ\[-Socin\], \[Konrad\] Hermann \[Heinrich\] (1833-1933), Swiss botanist, born at Basel, educated at the Gymnasium in Basel, studied jura at the universities of Basel and Berlin, Dr. jur.
-1856, notary examination 1857, "Zivilgerichtsschreiber" at Basel 1859-1869, notary 1869, member of the "Appellationsgericht" 1895-1907, active botanist from 1846, first botanical publication 1853/54, last publications (3) 1933. (*H. Christ*).
+1856, notary examination 1857, "Zivilgerichtsschreiber" at Basel 1859-1869, notary 1869, member of the "Appellationsgericht" 1895-1907, active botanist from 1846, first botanical publication 1853/54, last publications (3) 1933.
+**Abbreviated name**: *H. Christ*

 #### Herbarium and types